 1. Variability and Ambiguity

-Images can exhibit significant variability and ambiguity due to differences in lighting conditions, viewpoints, occlusions, and object deformations.
+Images can exhibit significant variability and ambiguity due to differences in lighting conditions, viewpoints, occlusions, and object detection models.
 Teaching machines to recognize objects accurately under such circumstances remains a challenge.

 2. Computational Complexity